Roof Repairs & Leak Detection

 Flat roofs on listed buildings require Listed Building Consent even for like-for-like replacement, the listed designation applies to the whole building rather than just its visible elevations, and that includes rear flat-roofed extensions added later.
 Conservation area controls, by contrast, rarely affect rear flat roofs that are out of public view, but listed building status changes that entirely.
 If you're unsure which of these applies to your property, we'll advise you as part of the free survey and can specify materials that satisfy planning conditions without compromising long-term weathering.

-Learn about heritage & conservation area roofingMost flat roof installations in Stockport fall between £100 and £200 per square metre, supplied and fitted.
-A typical 30 m² domestic garage roof works out at roughly £3,000 – £6,000 depending on the system.
-Reinforced felt sits at the lower end (£80 – £120 per m²), EPDM rubber in the mid-range (£100 – £160 per m²), and GRP fibreglass at the upper end (£120 – £200 per m²).
+Learn about heritage & conservation area roofingMost flat roof installations in Stockport fall between £100 and £190 per square metre for liquid, EPDM, and fibreglass systems, with traditional lead at £300 – £350 per square metre, all supplied and fitted.
+A typical 15 m² domestic garage roof works out at roughly £1,500 – £2,850 in the common systems, or £4,500 – £5,250 in lead.
+A liquid rubber overlay is the budget option (£100 – £120 per m²), EPDM rubber sits in the mid-range (£150 – £170 per m²), GRP fibreglass at the upper end (£170 – £190 per m²), and traditional lead is the premium choice (£300 – £350 per m²).
 Final price depends on the size of the roof, the condition of the deck underneath, the system chosen, and access.
 We provide a written quote at survey, no verbal estimates.

 A modern EPDM rubber roof, installed correctly, has a realistic service life of 50 years or more.
 GRP fibreglass lasts 25–30 years, and the reinforced torch-on felt systems used today typically give 15–20 years before needing replacement.
 These are all a world apart from the single-layer pour-and-roll felt used on houses built in the 1970s and 80s, which often failed within 10 years.
 Lifespan is determined as much by the quality of the install as by the material itself, correctly detailed upstands, properly bonded laps, and a clean deck beneath the membrane are what the manufacturer's warranty assumes.